-EXFO also offers a passive monitoring, analytics and troubleshooting solution for multi-technology mobile networks (2G, 3G, 4G), including the subscriber level.
-The EXFO-Astellia Nova solution provides mobile network operators with capabilities to detect, correlate, analyze, report, geolocate and troubleshoot issues related to network performance, handset behavior and service usage.
+EXFO also offers a passive monitoring, analytics and troubleshooting solution for multi-technology mobile networks (2G, 3G, 4G, 5G), including the subscriber level.
+Our passive monitoring solution provides mobile network operators with capabilities to detect, correlate, analyze, report, geolocate and troubleshoot issues related to network performance, handset behavior and service usage.
 It is fully virtualized and integrates rich information from call traces, probes, CRM, billing, etc., to make the most of big data.

-This virtualized solution is used by 3UK for the passive monitoring of its recently launched, cloud-native, mobile core network.
+This virtualized solution is used by 3UK for the passive monitoring of its cloud-native, mobile core network.